MLB Report Card Grades for All 30 Teams Entering August

 Detroit Tigers (48-57)

-The Detroit Tigers opted not to trade key pieces over the winter, but cranked the motor on their sell-off prior to the deadline.
+The Detroit Tigers opted not to trade key pieces over the winter but cranked the motor on their sell-off prior to the deadline.

 They shipped slugging outfielder J.D.
 Martinez to the Arizona Diamondbacks for what ESPN.com's Keith Law correctly called "a light return."